hoangvvo/nextjs-mongodb-app/README.md

 - `mongodb` - may be replaced by `mongoose`.
 - `passport`, `passport-local` - required after [#39](https://github.com/hoangvvo/nextjs-mongodb-app/pull/39) for authentication
 - `next-connect` - recommended if you want to use Express/Connect middleware and easier method routing.
-- `next-session`, `connect-mongo` - required, may be replaced with any compatible session library (ex. express-session).
+- `express-session`, `connect-mongo` - required for session, may be replaced with other session libraries such as `cookie-session` or `next-iron-session`.
 - `bcryptjs` - optional, may be replaced with any password-hashing library. `argon2` recommended.
 - `validator` - optional but recommended.
 - `multer` - may be replaced with any middleware that handles `multipart/form-data`